The Thomas Bayes Centre at the University of Edinburgh

-Find out why global giant Intel chose a Scottish partner, the University of Edinburgh, for their innovative data science project.
+Find out why global giant Intel chose a Scottish partner, the University of Edinburgh, for its innovative data science project.

-The University of Edinburgh has always been at the centre of cutting-edge work in data science.
-Thanks to a new partnership with Intel through the ATI, they’re helping to develop algorithms that will influence the future of computing and data analytics.
+The University of Edinburgh has always been at the centre of data science.
+Thanks to a partnership with Intel through the Alan Turing Institute (ATI), it's helping to develop algorithms that will influence the future of computing and data analytics.

-The ATI is the UK’s national centre for data science, headquartered at the British Library.
-Following a public competition with international peer review, the institute was founded in 2015 as a joint venture by the universities of Cambridge, Edinburgh, Oxford, University College London, Warwick and the UK Engineering and Physical Sciences Research Council.
+The ATI is the UK’s national centre for data science, based at the British Library.
+The institute was founded in 2015 as a joint venture by the universities of Cambridge, Edinburgh, Oxford, University College London, Warwick and the UK Engineering and Physical Sciences Research Council.

 The Intel/University of Edinburgh partnership

-Experts from both organisations are working together on a fundamental research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
-This increasingly important in this sector where the usage of personal data poses significant ethical challenges.
+Experts from both parties are working together on a research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
+Ethics are important in this sector, where using personal data poses significant ethical challenges.

-Initial work will identify common technical challenges in the technology sector, use foundational research capabilities to better understand and interpret these challenges, then work to develop solutions.
-This will create immediate and lasting impacts for the technology sector and will likely result in the development of new software and technology developments.
+Initial work identified common technical challenges in the technology sector, used research to better understand and interpret these challenges, then focused on developing solutions.

 Why the University of Edinburgh?

 Intel was attracted to the ATI because it offers a ‘one-stop-shop’ for data science.
-Additionally, the University of Edinburgh has a 30-year track record of pioneering novel computer architectures and is home to the biggest informatics department in the UK, giving the company access to skilled data science researchers and students.
+Also, the University of Edinburgh has a 30-year track record of pioneering novel computer architectures.
+It's home to the biggest informatics department in the UK, giving the company access to skilled data science researchers and students.
 It also hosts ‘ARCHER’, the UK’s primary academic research supercomputer.
-The multi-disciplinary nature of the University of Edinburgh, particularly the range of research capabilities and expertise, were key for Intel.
+The multi-disciplinary nature of the University of Edinburgh, particularly the range of research expertise, was important for Intel.
 They were also drawn to the university’s international reach and relationships.

 For Intel, Edinburgh was the ideal location to create a hub of expertise that would allow them to engage with the wider data science community.